OR Gate | Tutorial with Examples, Truth Table, and Downloadable Assets

 In the truth table ON = 1 and OFF = 0.
 Let’s show you what that looks like.

-Truth Table of the OR Gate
+Truth Table for a two input OR Gate

 As you can see from the truth table, if any of the inputs are true (high), the output will also be true (high).
 Only when all the inputs are false (low) will the output be false (low).